-Rusty was hit by a car as an adult and admitted to the Raptor Education Group, Inc. in Antigo, WI in 2007??
-He is permanently blind in his right eye so he doesn't have binocular vision and wouldn't be able to hunt well enough to provide for a family in the wild.
+Rusty was hit by a car as an adult and admitted to the Raptor Education Group, Inc. in Antigo, WI around 2007.
+He suffered trauma to his brain and right eye, as well as broke his left radius.
+Although his wing healed, he was permanently blind in his right eye so he wouldn't be able to hunt well enough to provide for a family in the wild.
+His bad eye had to be removed in 2013.

-Iris was admitted to the Raptor Education Group as an adult with a puncture to her right eye in 2006??
+Iris was admitted to the Raptor Education Group as an adult with a puncture to her right eye around 2006.
 Her injury distorted her pupil and damaged her eye enough that it is unlikely she can see out of her right eye, making it doubtful that she could survive well in the wild.

 While living at the Raptor Education Group in a cage with many other Great Horned Owls, Rusty and Iris started preferentially "hanging out" together, so Executive Director Marge Gibson thought they would likely make a good breeding pair and offered them to Karla for her research project.